fteychene/docker-workshop/01_Basics/README.md

 43de1ad97a06a059c0292236309fea7f613527a48d0564422a473b6d71977644
 ```

-Try to acces to the apps to see the differents informations for each container.
+Try to access the apps to see the different information for each container.
 ![display_whoami](./whoami.gif)

 We can also check the running containers with a `docker ps`